Canberra Crescent Condominium near Canberra Plaza and MRT station

 North-South Corridor

-Canberra Crescent Condo enjoys convenient proximity to several major highways.
+Canberra Crescent Residences enjoys convenient proximity to several major highways.
 They include the Tampines Expressway (TPE), Seletar Expressway (SLE), and Central Expressway (CTE), which make travelling within Singapore quicker.

 Transport connectivity will improve further when the North-South Corridor (NSC) is progressively completed from 2026.